 Despite the fact that Ms. Gladstar invented the name and thousands of herbalists already sell products labeled "fire cider," three individuals recently trademarked the name for their company product and are working to ban all other sales of products using the name.

 Herbalists have united to keep the name in public use.
-The recently created Fire Cider Facebook page explains:
+The recently created Fire Cider Facebook page (update: Shire City Herbals kept up their legal bullying and got the page removed from Facebook) explains:

 Fire Cider is a term invented by Rosemary Gladstar over 35 years ago, and has been shared by her freely since then to tens of thousands of people.
 She has it in her published books from the 90‘s and pamphlets from the 1970’s.
 This term is as common as pizza or tea in the herb world.
 The manufacturers have trademarked this term, and have started taking legal action against herbal companies that sell Fire Cider.